gary-kim/website/README.md

 Copyright &copy; 2019 Gary Kim &lt;<gary@garykim.dev>&gt;

-* Content in the content/ folder is licensed under CC-BY-SA-4.0
+* Content in the content/ directory is licensed under CC-BY-SA-4.0
+* Content in the static/res/ directory is licensed under CC-BY-SA-4.0
-* Content outside of the content/ folder is licensed under AGPL-3.0-only
+* Content outside of the above mentioned directories are licensed under AGPL-3.0-only

 Full license text avaliable in [LICENSE](LICENSE) file.